Zdenko Blažeković: Early life and family

+Blažeković finished high school in Osijek.
+He played as a goalkeeper for Hajduk Osijek's first team since he was 15.
+Because playing football was forbidden to high school students, he played under the pseudonym "Bosanac" (the Bosnian).
+He left the club after graduating in 1934.
+Simultaneously, he was a tennis player, a Lawn Tennis Club member in Osijek, and a rower of the Osijek rowing club Drava, which he cofounded with his brother Boris.

-Blažeković finished high school in Osijek and later applied to join a polytechnic college in Zagreb with the intention of becoming a builder.
-In 1935, he became a member of the "Croatian Academic Society August Šenoa" (Hrvatsko akademsko društvo August Šenoa, HADAŠ) and by 1936 he became its vice-president.
-A versatile athlete, he played as goalkeeper for the football clubs Hajduk in Osijek and HAŠK in Zagreb.
-He also played tennis and was one of the founders of the Drava rowing club in Osijek.
-For a short period of time, Blažeković was a member of the Croatian Peasant Party (Hrvatska seljačka stranka, HSS).
-After leaving the party, he became involved in various Croatian youth organizations and was imprisoned several times in Zagreb and Osijek as a result.
+He enrolled at the polytechnic college in Zagreb in 1934 to become a civil engineer.
+At the same time, he joined the HAŠK football club, where he was a second goalkeeper.
+HAŠK won the Yugoslav First League 1937–38 season, and in 1940, he left the club.
+In 1935, he became a member of the "Croatian Academic Society August Šenoa" (Hrvatsko akademsko društvo August Šenoa, HADAŠ), and by 1936, he became its vice-president.
+For a short period, Blažeković was a member of the Croatian Peasant Party (Hrvatska seljačka stranka, HSS).
+After leaving the party, he became involved in various Croatian youth organisations and was imprisoned several times in Zagreb and Osijek as a result.
 During this time, he was also involved in numerous violent confrontations with Communist students.

 After attending a public celebration of HSS leader Vladko Maček's birthday on 20 June 1935, Blažeković was imprisoned by Yugoslav authorities and tortured for twelve days in prison on the island of Korčula.
-He was subsequently taken to Dubrovnik and charged with conspiring against the Yugoslav state but was not convicted.
-In 1939, he joined the Ustaše, a Croatian fascist organization which advocated armed struggle in achieving Croatia's independence from the Kingdom of Yugoslavia.
+He was subsequently taken to Dubrovnik and charged with conspiring against the Yugoslav state but was acquitted.
+In 1939, he joined the Ustaše, a Croatian fascist organisation which advocated armed struggle in achieving Croatia's independence from the Kingdom of Yugoslavia.
 During this period, he came into contact with the fascist leader Slavko Kvaternik.
 From late 1940 to early 1941, Blažeković was pursued by Yugoslav authorities because of his association with the Ustaše and hid in Zagreb to avoid capture.

 World War II

 Invasion of Yugoslavia

 On 6 April 1941 Axis forces invaded Yugoslavia.
 Poorly equipped and poorly trained, the Royal Yugoslav Army was quickly defeated.
-The country was then dismembered by the occupying forces and the extreme nationalist and fascist Croat leader of the Ustaše Ante Pavelić – who had been in exile in Benito Mussolini's Italy – was appointed Poglavnik (leader) of a newly established Ustaše-led Croatian state, the Independent State of Croatia (Nezavisna Država Hrvatska or NDH).
-The NDH combined almost all of present-day countries of Croatia and Bosnia and Herzegovina, as well as parts of Serbia, into what was described as an "Italian-German quasi-protectorate".
+The occupying forces then dismembered the country, and the extreme nationalist and fascist Croat leader of the Ustaše Ante Pavelić – who had been in exile in Benito Mussolini's Italy – was appointed Poglavnik (leader) of a newly established Ustaše-led Croatian state, the Independent State of Croatia (Nezavisna Država Hrvatska or NDH).
+The NDH combined almost all of the present-day countries of Croatia and Bosnia and Herzegovina, as well as parts of Serbia, into what was described as an "Italian-German quasi-protectorate".
 Under the Ustaše regime, genocidal policies were implemented and directed against the Serb, Jewish and Romani populations living within the country.